ByAUJay

 Common pitfalls (and how to avoid them)

-- Skipping device/compute attestation: Without EAT/TEE proofs, adversaries can replay or inject tampered streams.
-Build policies that gate decryption on verified PCRs and verifier policy results. (ietf.org)
+- Skipping device/compute attestation: If you're not using EAT/TEE proofs, you're leaving yourself open to attacks where adversaries can replay or inject tampered streams.
+It’s a good idea to create policies that require verified PCRs and results from the verifier policy before allowing decryption.
+More info can be found here.

 Procurement checklist (copy‑paste into your RFP)